doctorfree/nvim-lazyman/markdown/lazyman.1.md

 `-A` : indicates install all supported Neovim configurations

-`-a` : indicates install and initialize the the 'AstroNvim' Neovim configuration
+`-a` : indicates install and initialize the the 'AstroNvimPlus' Neovim configuration

 `-B` : indicates install and initialize all 'Base' Neovim configurations